 (Applicable Provisions: Section 161 of the Act)

-The articles of a company may confer on its Board of Directors the power to appoint any person, other than a person who fails to get appointed as a director in a general meeting, as an additional director at any time who shall hold office up to the date of the next annual general meeting or the last date on which the annual general meeting should have been held, whichever is earlier.
-Board of Directors of a company may appoint any person as an additional director, who shall hold office upto the date of next annual general meeting.
+The articles of a Company may confer on its Board the power to appoint any person, other than a person who fails to get appointed as a Director in the General Meeting, as an Additional Director at any time who shall hold office up to the date of the next annual general meeting or the last date on which the Annual General Meeting should have been held, whichever is earlier.
+Board of Directors of the Company may appoint any person as an additional Director, who shall hold office upto the date of next annual general meeting.

-In the case of a public company, if the office of any director appointed by the Company in general meeting is vacated before his term of office expires in the normal course, the resulting casual vacancy may, in default of and subject to any regulations in the articles of the company, be filled by the Board of Directors at a meeting of the Board: Provided that any person so appointed shall hold office only up to the date up to which the director in whose place he is appointed would have held office if it had not been vacated.
+In the case of a Public Company, if the office of any Director appointed by the Company in general meeting is vacated before his term of office expires in the normal course, the resulting casual vacancy may, in default of and subject to any regulations in the articles of the Company, be filled by the Board at their meeting which shall be subsequently approved by members in the immediate next general meeting: Provided that any person so appointed shall hold office only up to the date up to which the Director in whose place he is appointed would have held office if it had not been vacated.

 (Applicable Provisions: Section 184(1) of the act read with Rule 9(1) of Companies (Meeting of Board & its Powers) Rules, 2014)